 Lay-Z-Spa makes a further entry on our list with the St Moritz hot tub and it’s one of the largest of the lot, with seating for up to seven people (and this time customers say that's actually a fair assessment).
 If you want to have room for plenty of friends, then this might be the hot tub for you.

 Despite its size, this is still simple to inflate – Lay-Z-Spa states it can be set up in five minutes – and deflate as and when you need to, but remember it will require a lot more water (1,190-litres) than the smaller models, so that's something to bear in mind.
 There are a whopping 180 jets packed in here, which means a soothing experience is guaranteed.

 In the pantheon of hot tubs, this one’s rattan effect gives it a more attractive look than other inflatables though it’s easy to see that the effect is just a print from up close.
 Nevertheless, for the price (around £550), it’s great value for the size.

 Garden hot tubs: what you need to know

-Depending on the level of luxury you're going for you can get hot tubs with different jet speeds, mood lighting and even built in sound systems.
+While some hot tubs require rather lengthy installations, we’ve managed to pick out a range of the best hot tubs that don’t require that much fuss – most of the models above are of the plug and play variety, turning your garden into a luxury spa in an instant.
+Depending on the level of luxury you're going for, you can get hot tubs with different jet speeds, mood lighting and even built-in sound systems.
 But before you get too excited, there are a few things you need to consider when purchasing the best hot tub for your garden.

 If you want a little more versatility from your hot tub, then swim spas are also a popular choice for gardens.
 These are somewhere between a Jacuzzi and a swimming pool, allowing for both exercise and relaxation.
-Most hot tubs and spas can accommodate between four and eight people and usually come with a step and cover to keep your hot tub in pristine condition.
+Most hot tubs and spas can accommodate between four and eight people, and usually come with a step and cover to keep your hot tub in pristine condition.